TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/intro.rst

 It is important to realize that whether you own a reference returned  by a function depends on which function you call only --- *the plumage* (the type of the object passed as an argument to the function) *doesn't enter into it!*
-Thus, if you  extract an item from a list using :c:func:`PyList_GetItem`, you don't own the reference --- but if you obtain the same item from the same list using :c:func:`PySequence_GetItem` (which happens to take exactly the same arguments), you do own a reference to the returned object.
+Thus, if you  extract an item kutoka a list using :c:func:`PyList_GetItem`, you don't own the reference --- but if you obtain the same item kutoka the same list using :c:func:`PySequence_GetItem` (which happens to take exactly the same arguments), you do own a reference to the returned object.